evertrust/ansible-role-horizon/README.md

 Automatic configuration of firewalld to open necessary ports:
 - SSH (22) to prevent lockout
 - HTTP (80) and HTTPS (443) for web access
-- Pekko cluster ports (7626, 17335) for HA deployments only
+- Akka cluster ports (7626, 17335) for HA deployments only

 ### 5. Service Management